etkhdaniel/Summer2024-Internships/README.md

 # Summer2024-Internships
-Collection of Fall 2024 Internships!
+Collection of Summer 2024 Internships!

 Shoutout to GitHub user **[bsvos](https://github.com/bsovs)** for developing the inital framework.